 According to the Centers for Disease Control and Prevention (CDC), antibacterial soaps are not necessary, but washing your hands thoroughly with ordinary soap and warm water is one of the most effective ways to ward off infection.

-For more information on antibacterial soap and related topics, check out the links on the next page.
+For more information on antibacterial soap and related topics, check out the links below.